lab11/vlc-localization/README.md

 ================

 The goal of this project is to address the indoor localization problem.
-Our system achieves centimeter-scale accuracy using unmodified commercial smartphones as receivers and commercial LED bulbs (with some minor modifications) as transmitters.
+Our system achieves decimeter-scale accuracy using unmodified commercial smartphones as receivers and commercial LED bulbs (with some minor modifications) as transmitters.